WikiLeaks Party: Voting issues

-The party's campaign was thrown into turmoil just weeks before the 2013 election when members objected strongly to the party's voting preferences (see single transferable vote).
-In New South Wales, a fascist group was placed above the Greens while in Western Australia the National Party was placed above Greens Senator Scott Ludlam, a strong supporter of WikiLeaks and Assange.
-The WikiLeaks Party blamed an unspecified "admin error" and announced an independent review would be held after the election.
+The claim that it was an administrative error was also contradicted by leaks from within the party and several outlets.
+According to leaked emails, Assange was behind the preference deal, and attempted to give himself veto rights and to turn the National Council into a rubber stamp.
+He also suggested that he was entitled to make himself the president of the party because he had founded it, although there is no leader or president under the WikiLeaks Party constitution.
 Jamal Daoud, a member of the National Council, said the preferences were directed personally by Assange.
-Greg Barns, a former election adviser to the party, said that was a "nasty allegation with no substance whatsoever."
-According to Dr. Daniel Mathews, "the initial view was that the party had submitted a mistake," but "subsequent evidence has come to light that it may not have been entirely a mistake."
+Greg Barns, a former election adviser to the party, said that was a "nasty allegation with no substance whatsoever" and other sources said Barns made the decision.

+Dr. Daniel Mathews, who helped Assange co-found the WikiLeaks website, said "the initial view was that the party had submitted a mistake," but "subsequent evidence has come to light that it may not have been entirely a mistake."
 Ludlam said "There's no administrative error.
 One of our guys was told last week well before this decision got locked away that that was what they were going to do."
-Greens staffer Max Phillips said The WikiLeaks Party’s NSW deputy registered officer Cassie Findlay told him about the decision a week before it became public.
+Greens staffer Max Phillips said The WikiLeaks Party's NSW deputy registered officer Cassie Findlay told him about the decision a week before it became public.

 When National Council members complained, CEO John Shipton attempted to go around them and create a new power base.
-Leslie Cannold, Assange's running mate in Victoria, resigned along with four other members of the National Council and several key volunteers.
+Leslie Cannold resigned along with four other members of the National Council and several key volunteers.
+Cannold said she could not remain Assange's running mate in Victoria because doing so would implicitly make a statement that the WikiLeaks Party was "a democratically run party that both believes in transparency and accountability, and operates in this way".
+Julian Assange responded said "I'm not sure I'd call it chaos, although of course it [the resignations] is a significant event".
+Alison Broinowski said she talked to John Shipton and decided the decisions were a mistake and that "no skulduggery was in evidence".

 The party published a short, inconclusive review by a party member five months later.
 Former member Gary Lord responded with a comprehensive 20-page report fully examining the party's failures.